Birgit Koopsen shares a fabulous tutorial to create beautiful texture with Adhesive Sheets by Scrapbook Adhesives by 3L® and embossing powder!

 Create Texture with Embossing Powder

 Start with a tag sprayed with 1 or 2 not-too-dark colors.
 Make sure the tag is really dry.

 Take (part of) an Adhesive Sheet, peel of the protection sheet and randomly apply the adhesive to the tag.
 Go on until you have the desired amount of adhesive on the tag.

 Cover the tag with Clear Ultra High Embossing Powder and tap off the excess.

 Heat it with a heat tool until the embossing powder starts to melt and turns clear.

-Then take 1 or 2 darker colors and spray right on top.
-Take off the excess paint with a piece of paper towel.
+Spray 1 or 2 darker colors right on top.
+Take off the excess paint with a paper towel.
 The spray will not stick to the embossed parts and the lighter color underneath will be revealed.

-Of course this technique is also perfect to create texture on any other project like cards, scrapbook pages, art journals and canvasses.
+Of course this Wear Your Adhesive on the Outside technique is also perfect to create texture on any other project like cards, scrapbook pages, art journals and canvas.

 Thank you for stopping by and happy crafting!

 Patterned paper: Jillibean Soup